codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/quick-start-product-create.md

 * **Effortless creation**
   Creating a product is as simple as creating an environment.
 You can do so directly from the UI, declaratively by annotating application manifests, or even when creating applications themselves.

-* If you clicked **Create Product** from the Environments page in the previous quick start, you can continue with defining the settings for the new product.
-* If not, follow the steps in this quick start and create your first product.

 ## Create your first product
 A product requires a unique name, and an annotation through which to connect the different applications.